 Oops!
 I Already Crossed Without Paying

-If you crossed and didn't pay, don't think you got away with it.
+If you crossed the bridge going south and didn't pay, don't think you got away with it.
 Your vehicle's license tag was photographed, and an invoice will be automatically mailed to the vehicle's registered owner.
-If that's a rental company, you can expect them to send you a bill for the fine, along with their own hefty fee.
+If that's a rental company, you can expect them to send you a bill for the fine, along with their own fees.

-If You Just Want to See the Bridge But Not Cross It
+If You Want to See the Bridge but Not Cross It

-If you're coming from the city of San Francisco, which is on the south side of the Golden Gate Bridge, you can park in one of the nearby lots and walk.
+If you're coming from the city of San Francisco, which is on the south side of the Golden Gate Bridge, you can park in one of the nearby lots and walk to the bridge.
+There's no charge for that unless you park in a paid lot.
+If you don't have a vehicle and want to get to the bridge, get all of your options in the Golden Gate Bridge visitor guide.